 - Lotteries: A record of ticket purchases, dates, winnings, and losses.
 Supplemental records include unredeemed tickets, payment slips, and winnings statements

 Withholding on Gambling Winnings

-The casino reports the amount of the gambling winnings and any tax withheld on Form W-2G, which is issued to the winner and to the IRS.
+The establishment should report the amount of the winnings and any tax withheld on Form W-2G in these cases, which is issued to the winner and to the IRS.

-In addition to issuing a Form W-2G when withholding is required, casinos will also issue a Form W-2G when withholding is not required, specifically for the following type of winnings:
+In addition to issuing a Form W-2G when withholding is required, casinos will also issue a Form W-2G when withholding is not required for the following type of winnings: